 Specific Cases

-• Sleep apnea: elevated position often recommended to clear the airways
+• Sleep Apnea: Elevated position often recommended to clear airways

-• Elderly or mobility-reduced individuals: postural support and prevention of pressure points
+• Elderly or Mobility-Impaired Individuals: Postural support and prevention of pressure points

-• Chronic cervical pain: ergonomic memory foam pillows offer anatomical support suited to each position
+• Chronic Cervical Pain: Ergonomic memory foam pillows offer anatomical support suitable for each position

 Comparison